Rhythm. Core. Power.

 However, that's only the beginning!

-My lifestyle transformation resulted in a healthier body, empowering me to take another chance.
+My nutrition and exercise cycles resulted in a healthier brain with more focus, clarity, and recall... empowering me to take another chance.
 In 2016 I again tapered down my anti-seizure medications, and this time it worked!
 I am now seizure-free and entirely off the medicine.

 Please understand, I'm NOT suggesting that those suffering from TLE should follow the same path as myself.
 I'm merely sharing my story as an example of how our body has the natural ability to heal over time if one consistently fuels it with the proper stimuli (movement, nutrition, sleep, lifestyle) on a daily basis.

 My path to clean health wasn't easy.
-It took relentless experimentation, awareness, sacrifice, and self-discipline.
-However, overall, achieving my goals under challenging circumstances has been well worth it.
+It took relentless experimentation, awareness, and self-discipline.
+However, achieving my goals under challenging circumstances was well worth it.
 I'm a stronger person in both body and character.
 I've been very fortunate.
-After finally solving my health issues using natural methods, I seek to help others nurture their foundation for optimum fitness.
+After finally solving my brain issues using natural methods, I seek to help others fill-in their own gaps, nurturing their core for better performance in their brain and body.

 Now it's your turn.
 Are you ready for me to help you?
 Then email to schedule a free consultation.